University of Michigan Business Engagement Center: History

 The Business Engagement Center was established at the University of Michigan in the fall of 2007.
 The goal of the organization is to strengthen the University’s business and community partnerships and help revitalize and diversify the state of Michigan’s economy.
 The BEC is funded jointly by the U-M Office of the Vice President for Research and the Office for University Development.

 In May 2008, the BEC opened on the University of Michigan Central Campus in the Galleria Building located on South University Avenue in Ann Arbor, MI, where it was co-located with the U-M Office of Technology Transfer.
 The BEC has three satellite offices: College of Engineering Corporate Relations Office, Medical School Business Development Office, and the U-M Dearborn BEC.
 These offices work together to create partnerships with companies by linking business needs of these companies with university resources: research discoveries, new technology developments, use of high-tech university facilities, access to student and alumni talent, U-M education programs, and opportunities for philanthropic support.

 In September 2010, the BEC moved to the North Campus Research Complex (NCRC), where it continues to be co-located with the U-M Office of Technology Transfer.
 In 2011, the BEC approach went statewide with the launch of the Michigan Corporate Relations Network (M-CRN).
 The goal of the M-CRN is to provide companies with greater access to the pool of talent, resources, and facilities at research universities.
 These university partners include Michigan State University, Michigan Technological University, the University of Michigan, University of Michigan-Dearborn, Wayne State University, and Western Michigan University.
 Collectively, these six institutions account for 98 percent of the academic research and 99 percent of all patent activity done in the state of Michigan.
 This initiative helps increase the growth and productivity of Michigan-based companies.
 Teaching and research opportunities also attract new businesses to the state.
 For this program, the Michigan Economic Development Corporation (MEDC) awarded a grant of more than $1.8 million to help fund the M-CRN.

-Services provided

-The BEC connects ideas, technologies, and knowledge created by students, faculty, and departments of the University of Michigan with the needs of both large and small corporations.
-The BEC team connects business community with university resources.
-This includes the task of navigating the academic areas and departments of the University to help businesses make the necessary connections and relationships.

-The BEC helps businesses identify what they are looking for in a relationship with U-M, and connects them with the appropriate U-M student talent and faculty expertise to meet those needs.
-This allows companies to more quickly discover joint research opportunities at U-M, connect with student design teams, and uncover technology utilization and commercialization opportunities.
-The BEC helps companies to improve professional development (short courses, distance learning, special programs), find lab space and specialized facilities for research and development, as well as connect employees with university advisory boards and to identify strategic giving opportunities.